 The company’s CEO and co-founder is Jackson Boyar, a 2012 graduate of the IU Hamilton Lugar School of Global and International Studies.
 Other members of the company’s leadership team include Erin Mayhood, a 2002 graduate of the IU Jacobs School of Music.

-“We did extensive interviews across the campus about the value of this programming for our own students,” said Jason Whitney, Vice President of IU Ventures.
-“It was obvious that what had value pre-Covid was even more valuable post-Covid.
-That is reflected in the growth of the engagement within the IU system, which helped solidify a positive investment case when presented to our investment committee for consideration.”
+“We did extensive interviews across the campus about the value of this programming for our own students,” said Jason Whitney, vice president of IU Ventures, which manages the IU Philanthropic Venture Fund.
+“It was obvious that what had value pre-COVID was even more valuable post-COVID.
+That is reflected in the growth of the engagement across IU’s campuses, which helped solidify a positive investment case when presented to our investment committee for consideration.”

-But it is not just the company’s platform and potential IU Ventures believes will sustain its success, but also its values.
-Company co-founder and CEO Jackson Boyar is credited with taking a reserved approach to sustainable hiring, but also making a commitment to increasing racial, ethnic, and gender diversity.
-Boyar has taken personal responsibility to ensure their leadership, employees, board of directors, and mentor pool are representative of the students they serve.
+But in addition to the company’s platform and potential, Whitney said, IU Ventures believes Mentor Collective’s values will sustain its success.
+According to Whitney, Boyar has taken a reserved approach to sustainable hiring, as well as making a commitment to increasing racial, ethnic and gender diversity.
+He has taken a personal responsibility to ensure the company’s leadership, employees, board of directors and mentor pool are representative of the students they serve.

-“Who we are as an organization is a direct reflection of who we invest in,” said Whitney.
+“Who we are as an organization is a direct reflection of who we invest in,” Whitney said.
 “The efforts taken by Jackson and the team at Mentor Collective to be not just thought leaders but action leaders on this issue have been monumental.
-We hold them up as an example of excellence to our entire portfolio and challenge each business to do their part to effect change.
+We hold them up as an example of excellence to our entire portfolio and challenge each business to do their part to effect change.”